pierocaceres/The_Library_Of_Me/README.md

 ## Future Updates

 - [ ] Incorporate a more dynamic search functionality
-- [ ] Make it friednly with various screens
+- [ ] Make it friendly with various screens
 - [ ] Use a 3rd party api to call a range of books

 ## Credit